markqvist/MicroAPRS/README.md

 Currently a simple serial control protocol is implemented.
 If there's interest, I could also implement the KISS protocol.

+## Some features

+- Send and receive AX.25 APRS packets
+- Full software modulation and demodulation, minimal extra hardware required
+- Easy configuration of callsign and path settings
+- Flexibility in how received packets are output over serial connection
+- Persistent configuration stored in EEPROM
+- Shorthand functions for sending location updates and messages, so you don't need to manually create the packets
+- Ability to send raw packets
+- Support for settings APRS symbols
+- Support for power/height/gain info in location updates
+- Ability to automatically ACK messages adressed to the modem

 ## Modem control

 Here's how to control the APRS modem over a serial connection.
 The modem accepts a variety of commands for setting options and sending packets.
 Generally a command starts with one or more characters defining the command, and then whatever data is needed to set the options for that command.
 Here's a list of the currently available commands: